CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 * When installing a fire-retardant or smoke-tight door, make sure that the surrounding wall is equally fire-retardant and smoke-proof, and that there is no bypass through open skylights or un-sealed cable glands.
 Requirements for the execution of security doors can be found in INF.2 Rechenzentrum and INF.1.M 27 Burglary Protection.

-The use of security doors in terms of fire protection above the area prescribed by the building inspectorate and the fire department (see INF.1.M 3 compliance with fire protection regulations) especially in vulnerable areas such as server room, document or data carrier archive makes sense.
+The use of security doors in terms of fire protection beyond the area prescribed by the building inspectorate and the fire department (see INF.1.M 3 compliance with fire protection regulations) especially in vulnerable areas such as server room, document or data carrier archive makes sense.
 In the case of rooms requiring a high level of protection, a balanced protection concept must be created, which takes into account the installation of security doors and the notification of danger and alerting for checking and intervention.
-Because a potential attacker has time for a break-in attempt a whole weekend, even a high-quality burglary-resistant door will not deter him from his goal of stealing or destroying data or equipment.
+If a potential attacker has time for a break-in attempt over a whole weekend, even a high-quality burglar-resistant door will not prevent him from stealing or destroying data or equipment.

 For the equipment of data centers, the resistance class RC3 according to DIN EN 1627-1630: 2011 should be used as the minimum value for the doors including their installation situation.
-Only if there is a particularly favorable condition for safety, in particular if the intervention time of assisting forces is short (maximum 2 minutes), can an RC2 door be sufficient in exceptional cases.
+Only if there is a particularly favorable condition for safety, especially if the intervention time of assisting forces is short (maximum 2 minutes), can an RC2 door be sufficient in exceptional cases.
 On the other hand, if the intervention time of assistants is 5 minutes or more, even an RC3 door can be considered inadequate and the installation of RC4 doors is recommended.
 Naturally, the same considerations also apply to all other components forming the RZ shell.

 ** Note: ** A burglary could also be to manipulate data or IT systems.
 For this reason, central IT systems should be checked for their integrity after break-ins (see also S 6.60 Definition of reporting procedures for security incidents).